-Educational programmes are based on targeted communication with the aim to supplement the information in the SmPC and PL.
-Any educational material should focus on actionable goals and should provide clear and concise messages describing actions to be taken in order to prevent and minimise selected risks.
+Educational programmes are based on targeted communication with the aim to supplement the information in the summary product characteristics (SmPC) and package leaflet PL.
+Any educational material should focus on actionable goals and should provide clear and concise messages describing actions to be taken in order to prevent and minimised selected safety concerns risks.